-Beyond the definition of hero, the texts of the Laurel Dictionary Collection and Museum are generally in agreement about the word’s origins.
+Beyond the definition of hero, the texts of the Smith Dictionary Collection of Laurel are generally in agreement about the word’s origins.
 Hero comes from the Greek work heros, which in ancient times, applied to men of superhuman ability or courage and to demigods.
 Initially, the English term hero was used to refer to this Greek concept.
 It wasn’t until the 16th century, says the (Ayto) Dictionary of Word Origins, that use of the term was expanded to mean a “brave or otherwise admirable man.”
 As for the literary application of the word, that didn’t happen until the next century.

 And what about the word heroine, the term for a female hero?
 According to the Oxford Dictionary of Word Histories, this term made its way into English sometime before the 17th century and traces its origin to Greek (via French and Latin) heroine, the feminine form of heros.